 The increase in the coverage of ads highlights the blurring of free and paid media, but the raw figures do not reveal what reporters actually said.
 There has been widespread criticism about media attention to horse race considerations and the limited time spent on policy matters.
 Since television is the major news source for most Americans, I examined in detail all the stories about campaign

+Content and Tone of CBS News Coverage, 1972-1992

 Descriptions of Ads News Stories about Ads

 Personal qualities 22% 8%

 Domestic performance 31 9

-Specific policy statements 33 16
+Specific policy statements $\frac{31}{33}$ 16

 International affairs 7 1

 Campaign 6 66

-Party 1 0

-Ν (174) (174)

-Negativity Level 66% 46%